piyush7199/javarena-dsa-design/CONTRIBUTING.md

 # 🤝 Contributing to Javarena

 Thank you for your interest in contributing! 🚀
-Javarena is a curated repository to help developers prepare for interviews with topic-wise, company-wise, and system design content in Java.
+Javarena is a curated repository to help developers prepare for coding interviews with comprehensive Data Structures & Algorithms content organized by topics and companies in Java.

 ---